Alejogb1/job-board/blog-data/how-to-implement-a-residual-unit-with-shakedrop-depth-regularization.md

 id: "how-to-implement-a-residual-unit-with-shakedrop-depth-regularization"
 ---

-alright, so you’re asking about implementing a residual unit with shake-drop regularization. this is a pretty interesting topic, and it touches on a couple of cool ideas from deep learning. i’ve tinkered with this kind of stuff quite a bit, so let me share my experience.
+, so you’re asking about implementing a residual unit with shake-drop regularization. this is a pretty interesting topic, and it touches on a couple of cool ideas from deep learning. i’ve tinkered with this kind of stuff quite a bit, so let me share my experience.

 basically, what we're talking about here is combining the power of residual connections with a regularization technique called shake-drop. if you're already familiar with resnets, you'll know they use residual connections to allow very deep networks to learn more effectively. and shake-drop, it’s a way of randomly dropping connections and scaling the output during the training, which reduces overfitting and improves robustness. it’s a bit more nuanced than simple dropout, because it involves a forward and backward pass modification.